 If the goal was to build a case for someone else to decide , then you probably had the wrong people in the workshop.

-The obsession with deliverables signals that something is off, and probably cannot be completely solved before the workshop.
+The obsession with deliverables signals that something is off and that it probably cannot be completely solved before the workshop.

 The obsession with deliverables can be a revealing symptom of a deeper misunderstanding, and sometimes you won't have many cards to play before the workshop.